T351 Week 3 - Spring 2015

 - You should've uploaded in your proposal and questions for the Interview/Feature Story last week.
 We'll share these in lab.
 This shoot is something you need to schedule in advance for the week of 2/23.
 Do not wait until the last minute to check-in with your subject.
 It should be scheduled/setup in the next few weeks.
-We will not have labs the week of 10/13 so you can work on your Interview/Feature stories.
+We will not have labs the week of 2/23 so you can work on your Interview/Feature stories.

 - Now is the time to plan your other projects!
 (Art